jaruiz/vhdl_samples/README.md

 the DDS includes constant tables (the DDS uses linear interpolation, see the source) which are automatically computed from the generics in synthesis time.

 The FIR cannot be parametrized at all, other than supplying the order and the coefficient table as generics.
 The coefficients are supplied as real values which are converted to a fixed point number table in synthesis time.

+The FIR has been designed to use a single RAM block for both delay queue and coefficient table, using the dual port capability of most FPGAs.
+This is done using a vendor-independent idiom.

-The ALU is meant to be parametrizable in some subsequent revision but it currently is not -- the parametrization generics are not used consistently and it has not been tested with values other than default.
+The ALU was meant to be parametrizable in some subsequent revision but it currently is not -- the parametrization generics are not used consistently and it has not been tested with values other than default.
 The parameters determine the size of the operands (mantissa and exponent) and are tailored to the DSP